xtuml/otel2puml/README.md

 To install the project manually:

+1. Clone the repository
-1. Set up a Python virtual environment (recommended)
+2. Set up a Python virtual environment (recommended)
-2. Navigate to the project root directory
+3. Navigate to the project root directory
-3. Run the following commands:
+4. Run the following commands:

 ```bash
 ./scripts/install_repositories.sh